robhami/ZTM_JS/Loops_README.md

 *array.forEach(function(currentValue, index, arr), this Value)*

-*function	Required.
-A function to be run for each element *currentValue	Required.
-The value of the current element *index		Optional.
-The array index of the current element *arr		Optional.
+* function	Required.
+A function to be run for each element
+* currentValue	Required.
+The value of the current element
+* index		Optional.
+The array index of the current element
+* arr		Optional.
 The array object the current element belongs to
+* thisValue	Optional.
+A value to be passed to the function to be used as its "this" value.If this parameter is empty, the value 			"undefined" will be passed as its "this" value

 ```
 for (var i=0; i<todosLength; i++) {